 The Australian context

-The second is the safety and electrical framework around the installation work.
-Fitting sensors, edge devices and network cabling on operating plant is electrical and OT work that falls under the general duties of the model Work Health and Safety laws administered through Safe Work Australia, alongside the relevant electrical wiring rules.
-Where condition data crosses onto the OT network, the connectivity should follow the guidance from the Australian Cyber Security Centre on protecting operational technology, so that adding sensors does not widen the attack surface of the control system.
-That network-security dimension is covered in our guide on OT network security for manufacturing.
+The second is the framework around the installation work.
+Fitting sensors, edge devices and cabling on operating plant falls under the general duties of the model WHS laws administered through Safe Work Australia, alongside the relevant electrical wiring rules.
+Where condition data crosses onto the OT network, the connectivity should follow Australian Cyber Security Centre guidance on protecting operational technology, so adding sensors does not widen the control system's attack surface.
+That dimension is covered in our guide on OT network security for manufacturing.

 Common mistakes to avoid

 - Monitoring everything because the technology allows it.
-Sensors on low-consequence assets generate data and alerts that nobody acts on, which dilutes attention and erodes trust.
-Rank assets by consequence of failure first and monitor where early warning changes the decision.
+Sensors on low-consequence assets generate alerts nobody acts on.
+Rank assets by consequence of failure and monitor where early warning changes the decision.

-- Setting the sampling rate by convenience instead of the P-F interval.
+- Setting the sampling rate by convenience.
 A monthly reading on a failure mode with a one-week P-F interval will reliably miss the failure.
-Match the sampling rate to the physics.

 - Using absolute thresholds without a baseline.
-A generic vibration band ignores that each asset has its own normal signature.
-Establish a baseline and watch for change from it as well as for a fixed number being crossed.
+Each asset has its own normal signature.
+Watch for change from baseline as well as a fixed number being crossed.

-- Collecting data without implementing state detection or health assessment.
-Under the ISO 13374 model, data acquisition is only the first block.
-A programme that stores trends but never converts them into an assessment and an advisory has not been finished.
+- Stopping at data collection.
+Under ISO 13374, acquisition is only the first block.
+A programme that stores trends but never converts them into an assessment and an advisory is unfinished.

-- Treating it as an IT or software purchase.
+- Treating it as a software purchase.
 The value sits in the engineering: choosing parameters, setting thresholds against the asset, and integrating multi-vendor sensors and controllers cleanly.
-Better software on weak inputs produces a better-looking dashboard built on the same shaky data.

 - Building alerts the team will not act on.
-An alert with no clear owner, no clear action and a history of false positives gets ignored.
-Define who responds, what they do, and tune the scheme so an alert means something.
+An alert with no clear owner, no defined action and a history of false positives gets ignored.
+Define who responds and what they do.

 What this means

-The value of IIoT condition monitoring comes from the maintenance action it enables, not from the volume of data collected.
-Frame the programme with ISO 17359 and ISO 13374, choose the maintenance strategy each asset deserves, set the sampling rate from the P-F interval rather than from habit, sense the parameter that detects the failure mode early enough, move the data over MQTT Sparkplug B or OPC UA into a historian, and build an alert scheme against the asset's own baseline that the maintenance team trusts.
-Done in that order, a narrow deployment on the right assets will outperform a broad one that nobody reviews, and the same data will sharpen the OEE picture rather than sit in a separate system.
+The value of condition monitoring is the maintenance action it enables, not the volume of data collected.
+Frame the programme with ISO 17359 and ISO 13374, match each asset to a strategy by consequence of failure, set the sampling rate from the P-F interval, sense the parameter that detects the failure mode early enough, move the data over Sparkplug B or OPC UA into a historian, and alert against the asset's own baseline.
+A narrow deployment on the right assets will outperform a broad one nobody reviews, and the same data sharpens the OEE picture rather than sitting in a separate system.

 References